marcoavol/wanderland-server/README.md

 2) Start up as `docker-compose up`

-Note: If the my-db-postgres volume does not yet exist on your system, it will be created automatically.
+Note: If the wanderland-db-postgres volume does not yet exist on your system, it will be created automatically.
 You may encounter problems, however, if the photodb database does not yet exist.
 In this case, it may be necessary to open a psql shell within the postgres container as follows:
 - In Intellij, navigate to the running container (Services tab) --> Right click on postgres container --> Exec --> Create and run --> `psql postgresql://postgres:4c6BqbLccYqbMx9rXqDPj7zbCdiK8YYA5QPxf33E@localhost:5432`
 - Run: `CREATE DATABASE photodb;`